keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/digitalocean.md

         <li><a href="{{ item.url }}">{{ item.title }}</a></li>
     {% endfor %}
 </ul>

+## Why choose Keep-Alive I.T?
+{% include why-us-section.html %}

+## Other cloud providers that we offer consultancy services for:
+{% include related-cloud-providers.html %}

 <small>*Keep-Alive I.T cannot by held liable for the information contained on this page.
 At the time of creation, the information presented on this page was accurate.
 However, due to the rapid speed at which technology changes, we cannot guarantee that information on this page will still be relevant as it may become out of date without notice.</small>